 Your Business Central experience includes an add-in for Excel so you can edit data in Excel.
 For more information, see Analyzing Financial Statements in Microsoft Excel.

 If you decide to cancel your subscription for Business Central, you can export your data to Excel and take it with you to your next finance system.

-You can export all pages, of course, but that might be more than you really need.
+You can export all pages, but that might be more than you really need.
 So consider exporting the following essential pages, and remember to add all columns as described earlier:

 - Chart of Accounts

-If you want all your financial transactions as well, this is a large amount of data, so the export will often take more than a few minutes of time.
+If you want all your financial transactions as well, it's a large amount of data, so the export will often take more than a few minutes of time.
 The financial transactions are shown on the General Ledger Entries page.

 We recommend that you also consider exporting data from the following pages: